kaorahi/lizgoban/README.md

   * engine_for_white: Alternative engine is used for white if this is set. (*1)
   * label_for_white: Additional item name when engine_for_white is given.
   * empty_board: Set it true for creating new empty board.
+  * match: Set it true for match vs. AI.
   * board_type: One of "double_boards", "double_boards_raw", "double_boards_swap", "double_boards_raw_pv", "raw", "suggest", "variation", "winrate_only".
 See [View] menu for their appearances.

 (*1) In these items, you can use relative paths from the "working directory", that is the folder of `LizGoban*.exe` itself in the all-in-one package or `external/` otherwise.
 For example, you can simply write "leelaz" for `external/leelaz`.